KorAP/KorAP-Tokenizer/Readme.md

 An important feature in the DeReKo/KorAP context is also, that it reliably reports the character offsets of the tokens so that this information can be used for applying standoff annotations.

+The main class `KorAPTokenizerImpl` implements the [`opennlp.tools.tokenize.Tokenizer`](https://opennlp.apache.org/docs/1.8.2/apidocs/opennlp-tools/opennlp/tools/tokenize/Tokenizer.html) interface and can thus be used as a drop-in replacement in OpenNLP applications.

 The scanner is based on the Lucene scanner with modifications from [David Hall](https://github.com/dlwh).

 Our changes mainly concern a good coverage of German abbreviations,